Airc-Uwindsor/Pollinator/README.md

 - Run `pollinator.py`.
 This script integrates the camera input, clustering algorithm, and robot control to execute the pollination.

 ### Robot Control
-- Utilize `robot.py` for direct control and testing of the robotic arm's movements.
+- Use `robot.py` for direct control and testing of the robotic arm's movements.

 ## Authors and Acknowledgment
 - Lead Developer: [Ario Barin Ostovary](https://github.com/Doomsy1)